HoneyHazard/qlcplus_gruolin_olaalite_a001_a002/README.md

-# About
+# Introduction

-qlcplus fixtures for:
+qlcplus fixture files for:

+- Gruolin GL-A001 laser
-- Gruolin GL-A001 laser, also appears to be sold as Olaalite OL-A001
+- Olaalite OL-A001 laser, which appears to be near identical to Gruolin GL-A001
+- Olaalite OL-A002 laser, which is idential or near-identical to Gruolin GL-A02
-- Gruolin GL-A02 laser, which may be the same as Olaalite OL-A002
+  - it may not even be possible to purchase Gruolin GL-A02 as such, as Olaalite OL-A002 arrives

-Currently, only 34-channel (advanced) mode is implemented.
+Currently, only 34-channel (advanced/customizable) modes are available here.

-6-channel, simplified mode should also be added.
+5/6-channel, simplified modes should also be added.

 🚧 *WORK IN PROGRESS* 🚧